aws-samples/amazon-sagemaker-tensorflow-object-detection-api/README.md

 ### Get started
 Clone this respotory into your Amazon SageMaker notebook instance:

 ```
 git clone https://github.com/aws-samples/amazon-sagemaker-tensorflow-object-detection-api.git
 ```

 ### Instructions
-You will use an example dataset from the [inaturalist.org](http://inaturalist.org/) and train a model to recognise bees from RGB images.
+You will use an example dataset from the [inaturalist.org](http://inaturalist.org/) and train a Tensorflow Object Detection model to recognise bees from RGB images.
 This dataset contains 500 images of bees that have been uploaded by inaturalist users for the purposes of recording the observation and identification.
 We only used images that their users have licensed under [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) license.

 Follow the step-by-step guide by executing the notebooks in the following folders: